How an ESOP Works

 1. Company Issues Stock – Shares are transferred to the trust either in a single tranche or in multiple, periodic transactions.

-Employees do not pay out-of-pocket for shares.
+Employees do not pay out of pocket for shares.
 Instead, the sponsor helps arrange financing on the trust’s behalf.
 This can take the form of seller notes, third-party debt (commercial loans, private credit, etc.), or a combination of the two.
 The sponsor repays the financing using pre-tax cash flow.
-Stock is released to the trust, from the suspense account, as the debt is paid down.
+Stock is released to the trust from the suspense account as the debt is paid down.

 How are ESOP Shares Allocated to Employees?